See why 300+ companies choose Horizons as their UK PEO/EOR

 Usually, there are 8 public holidays in England & Wales annually, but in 2022 there was one extra to celebrate the Queen’s jubilee.

 Northern Ireland and Scotland follow a different structure, so you should be sure to research the local holidays when setting up a business in these countries.

 🌟 Employment benefits in the UK

-The main benefit provided in the United Kingdom is through the employers’ portion of National Insurance Contribution, which is the national social security program which requires all employers and employees to contribute to the public health care system.
-The employer’s contribution is typically around 14% on top of total compensation.
+The main benefit provided in the United Kingdom is through the employers’ portion of the National Insurance Contribution, which is the national social security program requiring all employers and employees to contribute to the public health care system.
+The employer’s contribution is typically around 14%, on top of total compensation.

 🏖 UK vacation leave

 Every full-time employee in the UK can take 28 days per year of annual leave at full pay.
 Public holidays can be included in this, but employers usually still provide around 20-30 days plus the standard public holidays.